-The first time I covered a president running for reelection was in 1996, when I joined the Clintons and Gores as part of the traveling press corps on a heartland tour.
+The first time I covered an incumbent president running for reelection was in 1996.
+That August, right after the Democratic National Convention, the Clintons and Gores boarded buses and embarked on a heartland tour through Missouri, Kentucky, and Tennessee.
+I joined as part of the traveling press corps.

-Today, America seems unable to find common ground on anything, from the trivial – buy a sandwich at Chick-fil-A, yes or no? – to the profoundly important, such as how to behave during a pandemic.
-Large majorities say declining trust in the federal government, and in each other, is making it harder to solve the nation’s problems, according to the Pew Research Center.
+Twenty-four years later, America feels hopelessly polarized, seemingly unable to find common ground on anything, from the trivial – buy a sandwich at Chick-fil-A, yes or no? – to the profoundly important, such as how to behave during a pandemic.
+Large majorities of Americans say declining trust in the federal government, and in each other, is making it harder to solve the nation’s problems, according to the Pew Research Center.

-When this campaign is over, the nation will have an opportunity.
+When this strangest of campaigns is over, and we know who has won, the nation will have an opportunity.
 We can take a deep breath, be grateful for what we have, and then set about making our “more perfect Union” even better.

 Let us know what you're thinking at firstname.lastname@example.org.